2020PB/police-brutality/reports/Oregon.md

 Footage shows officers approaching a protestor with their hands up.
 The camera pans away for a moment.
 When it returns, several officers have tackled the protestor and appear to be striking and kicking them.
 Another officer approaches the filmer, a journalist, and backs her away.

-tags: tackle, kick, strike, arrest, protestor
+tags: tackle, kick, strike, arrest, protester

 id: or-portland-132